cambridge-cares/CitiesKG/CEA_AGENT/README.md

 "targetUrl" :  "http://host.docker.internal:58085/agents/cea/update",
 "geometryEndpoint" : "http://host.docker.internal:48888/kingslynnEPSG27700"}
 ```
-In the above request example, the CEA agent will be querying geometry and usage from the local Blazegraph that is pointed to, as well as instantiating CEA triples in the same Blazegraph.
+In the above request example, the CEA agent will be querying geometry and usage from the local Blazegraph that ```http://host.docker.internal:48888/kingslynnEPSG27700``` is pointed to, as well as instantiating CEA triples in the same Blazegraph.

 ```
 { "iris" :
 ["http://www.theworldavatar.com:83/citieskg/namespace/kingslynnEPSG27700/sparql/building/UUID_0595923a-3a83-4097-b39b-518fd23184cc/"],
 "targetUrl" :  "http://host.docker.internal:58085/agents/cea/update"}
 ```
-In the above request example, the CEA agent will be querying geometry and usage, as well as instantiating CEA triples, from the ```citieskg-kingslynnEPSG27700``` namespace in TheWorldAvatar knowledge graph.
+In the above request example, the CEA agent will be querying geometry and usage, as well as instantiating CEA triples, from the ```citieskg-kingslynnEPSG27700``` namespace in TheWorldAvatar Blazegraph.

 In order for the agent to run CEA successfully, the queries below must return a result with an IRI of format `<{PREFIX}cityobject/{UUID}/>` where PREFIX is the prefix to IRIs in the namespace you are working with.